-You have probably heard the mantra of "back everything up" - but not everyone does, and furthermore, not everyone is clear on why you should.
-The fact is, data loss can be a disaster for a business - or even an individual.
+You may have heard the mantras of "back everything up" and "if you have one, you have none" - but not everyone takes these mantras as seriously as they should.
+Frankly, not everyone knows why they need more than one copy or why they need to backup in the first place.
+The fact is, data loss can be a disaster for a small businesses, large businesses, and even individuals.
 Here are the top five reasons why you should, indeed, keep regular backups.

 This might include crashes, malware, physical damage or failure, theft, or basic user error.
 If you claim you have never deleted a vital file by mistake then you are probably lying or seldom use a computer (there is a reason deleted files go to a trash folder before vanishing completely).
 Laptops make you particularly vulnerable - they can be damaged or stolen, especially while traveling.
 Incremental backups allow you to restore either specific files or your entire system easily.